canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 * **disable**

 In this tutorial, we will go through all those commands to show how to properly use them.
-To achieve that, we will use a Xenial Multipass VM.
+To achieve this without making any modifications to your machine, we will use a Xenial Multipass VM.

 ## Creating the Xenial Multipass virtual machine

-To test all of those commands, we will enable services on the machine.
-To avoid modifying your machine, let's create a VM.
-Remember to install Multipass as mentioned on the [Prerequisites](#prerequisites) section.
+The first step in creating our VM is to install Multipass, as mentioned in the [Prerequisites](#prerequisites) section.
 After that, just run the command:

 ```console
 $ multipass launch xenial --name dev-x